-Louisiana State University (LSU), the University of Texas at Arlington (UTA) and the University of Northern Colorado (UNCO) are among the universities who began using Workflow for Digital Measures by Watermark when it became available in July 2017.
+Louisiana State University (LSU), the University of Texas at Arlington (UTA) and the University of Northern Colorado (UNCO) are among the universities who began using Workflow for Faculty Success (formerly Digital Measures) by Watermark when it became available in July 2017.
 LSU’s rollout began with sabbatical requests.
-UTA is rolling out Workflow to its School of Business, which already uses Digital Measures, ahead of a campus-wide rollout of Digital Measures and Workflow.
-UNCO, which had used Digital Measures on campus for several years, dove straight into tenure and promotion.
+UTA is rolling out Workflow to its School of Business, which already uses Faculty Success (formerly Digital Measures), ahead of a campus-wide rollout of Faculty Success (formerly Digital Measures) and Workflow.
+UNCO, which had used Faculty Success (formerly Digital Measures) on campus for several years, dove straight into tenure and promotion.
 Each shared stories of early success in a panel discussion in October 2017.

 Here are excerpts of the conversation between Joslyn Krismer, Director of Academic Operations at UTA; Nikki McNamara, Assistant Director of Human Resources Information Systems at LSU, and Mark Smith, Associate Dean, College of Natural & Health Sciences at UNCO, moderated by Kate Kaczmarczik, Watermark Product Marketing Manager.